 FACTOR= A numeric variable that contains the scrap factor information.
-If the macro cannot find this variable in the Product Structure data set, it assumes the scrap factor of the new relationship is 0.
+If the macro cannot find find this variable in the Product Structure data set, it assumes the lead-time offset of the new relationship is 0.

 OFFSET= A numeric variable that contains the lead-time offset information.
-If the macro cannot find this variable in the Product Structure data set, it assumes the lead-time offset of the new relationship is 0.
+If the macro cannot cannot find this variable in the Product Structure data set, it assumes the quantity per assembly of the new relationship is 1.

 QUANTITY= A numeric variable that contains the quantity per assembly information.
-If the macro cannot find this variable in the Product Structure data set, it assumes the quantity per assembly of the new relationship is 1.
-RID= Variables that contain product structure information, except for those specified in the COMP=, FACTOR=, OFFSET=, PARENT=, or QUANTITY= parameters.
-If the macro cannot find an RID variable in the Product Structure data set, but it is in the Indented BOM data set, it assumes the value of this variable is missing.
+If the macro

+RID= Variables that contain product structure information, except for those specified in the

+COMP=, FACTOR=, OFFSET=, PARENT=, or QUANTITY= parameters.
+If the macro cannot find an RID variable in the Product Structure data set, but it is in the Indented

+BOM data set, it assumes the value of this variable is missing.